Blue Bag Recycling & Recyclable Material

 The golden rule of blue bag recycling: all recyclables must be clean and dry and contained in a blue recycle bag.
 The materials in the table below are accepted in blue recycle bags for proper and safe disposal.

-Due to changes in the global recycling market, the City of Leduc has recently announced some small changes to its recycling program in order to meet new industry standards.
+Due to changes in the global recycling market, the City of Leduc has made some small changes to its recycling program in order to meet new industry standards.
 These changes affect what’s accepted in the curbside blue bag recycling program, as well as what’s accepted in the blue bag bin at the Eco Station and the Waste Management Facility.
 For more information please call the Eco Smart Hotline at 780-980-7107.

 Top Three Changes